3eggert/ar_mailer_revised/README.md

 However, it was not compatible with newer versions of Rails and also lacking some of the functionality I needed in my applications.

-Especially, I wanted to use
+In particular, I wanted to use

 * custom delivery dates in the future for delayed emails
 * custom SMTP settings per email